keyurgit45/GymProTrack/README.md

 ## Prerequisites
 Before running the App, make sure you have the following installed:
-Flutter SDK: Follow the official Flutter installation guide to set up Flutter on your system.
+- Flutter SDK: Follow the official Flutter installation guide to set up Flutter on your system.
-Firebase Project setup for android.
+- Firebase Project setup for Android.

 ## Installation and Usage